-Arroz Valenciana is a popular Filipino rice dish glutinous rice, pork lever, chicken breast, chorizo de Bilbao, onion, bell pepper, green peas, raisins, anatto water, chicken broth cube, boiled egg, fish sauce.
+Arroz Valenciana is a Filipino rice dish made with glutinous rice, pork lever, chicken breast, chorizo de Bilbao, onion, bell pepper, green peas, raisins, anatto water, chicken broth cube, boiled egg, fish sauce.
 It is a complete meal with rice, meat and vegetables and got everything you need.
 Arroz Valenciana is a one-pan rice dish, often cooked for different occasions and holidays and is a popular potluck food.

 FILIPINO-STYLE ARROZ VALENCIANA